PsyTeachR/ads-v1/docs/02-reports.md

 To open a new R Markdown document click:

--   **`File`**
--   **`New file`**
--   **`R Markdown`**
+-   **`File > New File > R Markdown`**

-You will be prompted to give it a title, call the document `important_info`.
+You will be prompted to give it a title; call the document `Important Info`.
 You can also change the author name.
 Keep the output format as HTML.

-Once you've opened a new document be sure to save it by clicking `File` -> `Save as`.
-You should also name this file `important_info`.
+Once you've opened a new document be sure to save it by clicking **`File > Save As...`**.
+You should name this file `important_info` (if you are on a Mac and can see the file <a class='glossary' target='_blank' title='The end part of a file name that tells you what type of file it is (e.g., .R or .Rmd).' href='https://psyteachr.github.io/glossary/e#extension'>extension</a>, name it `important_info.Rmd`).
 This file will automatically be saved in your project folder, i.e., your working directory, so you should now see this file appear in your file viewer pane.

 ### Using R Markdown for the first time {#code-chunks}